DMaisterra/stm32duino-dfu/README.md

 STM32 help scripts
 Tested with "blue pill"
-[works with or without r10 changed resistor, actualize values to one or another]
+[works with or without r10 changed resistor, actualize values to one or another] Depend in the board we are talking, you need to press reset button to get the detect values (very simply), or mostly any board.
+Think not live in caos resets paterns.
+It fix this exactly too.
+At the end of config with this all, forget the reset chaos.

 git clone